pvechersky/rotors_simulator/README.md

   3. The rest of the data follows the same format.

-An example wind field text file can be seen for the hemicylindrical world at `rotors_gazebo/models/hemicyl` (placed in the same folder as the world model for clarity and convenience).
+An example wind field text file can be seen for the hemicylindrical world at `$(find rotors_gazebo)/models/hemicyl` (placed in the same folder as the world model for clarity and convenience).

 #### Wind Plugin Macro